realpython/materials/python-ellipsis/README.md

 ## Dependencies

-To run the examples of this repository, you need to have the dependencies installed.
+To run the examples in this repository, you need to have the dependencies installed.
 You should first create a virtual environment:

 ```console
 $ python -m venv venv